Sustainability

 - Prioritizing immediate gains: Sustainable practices are often geared towards long-term benefits that extend beyond immediate financial returns, which can be difficult to justify to investors and other stakeholders.
 They may require upfront investments but offer significant benefits in the long run, including reduced operating costs, improved environmental performance and social responsibility.

-- Complexity of the last-mile delivery network: Last-mile delivery networks can be complex, with many different stakeholders involved, including carriers, drivers, customers, and regulators.
+- Complexity of the logistics delivery network: Logistics delivery networks can be complex, with many different stakeholders involved, including carriers, drivers, customers, and regulators.
 This can make it challenging to track and measure the impact of sustainability initiatives on the entire network.

 - Using multiple metrics: To address the challenges of measuring ROI in sustainability initiatives, it is essential to use numerous metrics that capture both short-term and long-term impact.
 For example, metrics such as carbon emissions, fuel consumption, delivery times, and customer satisfaction can be used to measure the success of sustainability initiatives.
 By using multiple metrics, businesses can get a more comprehensive view of the ROI of their sustainability initiatives.